Driver worker performance with optimal posture

 Ergonomics is the process of creating a safe, comfortable, and efficient working environment by adapting it to the person rather than forcing the person to do it.
 It includes choosing the right chairs that support the natural curve of the spine, creating workstations at the correct height to reduce strain, and optimising the layout of tools to minimise repetitive motions.

-How do we know what type of ergonomics and manual handling training we need?
+How do we know what type of ergonomics training we need?